dthcas/partytime/Person.md

 - [x] public void setAge(int a)
 - [x] public String getName()
 - [x] public void setName(String n)
-- [x] public double getInterestLevel(String name)
+- [x] *public double getInterestLevel(String name)*
-  - takes the name of a topic and returns how interested that person is from 0 to 2
+- [x] *public double updateInterestLevel(String name, double tk*
+  1. this function and the function above are not merged into the getImpression and updateImpression methods (respectively) as not to overcomplicate the code
 - [ ] public double listen(Person p, Topic t)
   - takes a person speaking and the topic they are speaking about
   - returns a score based on their interest and empathy settings from 0 to 2.